.

 The shoes I recommended will help realign your child’s feet, which will help secure a stronger foundation for your child’s body, facilitating better muscle functioning and strength, improving balance and coordination, and preventing present and future pathology.

 Parents are usually pretty good at noticing when something is wrong with their children.
 I get contacted by parents from all over the world who are worried about their child’s foot posture and walking gait.
-Whichever approach you decide to take, remember that the correct type of shoes can make the world of difference when it comes to treating your child’s pronation.
+Whichever approach you decide to take, remember that the correct type of shoes can make a world of difference when it comes to treating your child’s pronation.

 If you need any further guidance or clarification you can leave me a message in the comments section below.